roswell/asdf/doc/syntax-control.md

 to *never* call ASDF while the current `*readtable*` is bound to any readtable but the initial, shared readtable.
-If they do, either their current readtable may be corrupted, or it cause some other part of the build to be corrupted, or both.
+If they do, either their current readtable may be corrupted, or it may cause some other part of the build to be corrupted, or both.

 However, there is currently no good means to access for certain this priveleged "shared initial readtable", except by supposing that